dotnetjunkie/blog/content/posts/di-anti-pattern-multiple-constructors.md

 The argument is that this makes it easier to use the type (since it has a default constructor).
 This argument makes sense when it comes to introducing dependency injection in a legacy code base.
 It allows classes to be unit tested easily while allowing the legacy system to be refactored incrementally.

 The downside of this approach is that the type’s dependencies are hard-wired; the [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) is violated.
 This approach makes the application inflexible since replacing, wrapping or intercepting any of the given dependencies can lead to sweeping changes throughout the application.
-This anti-pattern is known with the unfortunate name of [Bastard injection](https://stackoverflow.com/questions/7099406/what-is-the-real-difference-between-bastard-injection-and-poor-mans-injectio).
-It is a specific form of the Control Freak anti-pattern.
-Bastard Injection may initially seem a valuable approach to adding DI into legacy applications, but when applying the Dependency Injection pattern from the beginning such default constructor is redundant.
+It is a form of the [Control Freak anti-pattern](https://livebook.manning.com/book/dependency-injection-principles-practices-patterns/chapter-5/22).
+Control Freak may initially seem a valuable approach to adding DI into legacy applications, but when applying the Dependency Injection pattern from the beginning such default constructor is redundant.

 ## Optional dependencies